Dahlias: The darlings of your summer garden

 Dahlias are a favourite among gardeners, loved for their distinctive colours and pom-pom like flowers.
-They are herbaceous plants with woody, hollow stems, and can grow to a height of between 20cm and 2m, depending on the type and cultivator.
+They are herbaceous plants with woody, hollow stems, and can grow to a height of between 20cm and 2m, depending on the type and cultivar.
 With over 30 stunning varieties to choose from, it’s no wonder these summer bloomers are popping up in gardens all over South Africa!

 Growing Dahlias in the garden

-The best time of year to plant Dahlias is late spring, just when you notice the winter and spring blooms starting to thin out.
+The best time of year to plant locally-grown dahlia is late spring, just when you notice the winter and spring blooms starting to thin out.
 Choose a sunny patch for them in your garden, ideally one that receives shade during the hottest part of the day.
-You can plant Dahlia tubers in any type of soil, just as long as the drainage is good.
+You can plant dahlia tubers in any type of soil, just as long as the drainage is good.
 Sandy soil types work best, especially if they are rich in nutrients.
 If you plant your bulbs in late spring, the flowers should bloom in mid-to-late summer, with their best showcase happening in autumn and early winter.